--You hear from the producers that you got a spot on an upcoming show.
-You spend countless hours rehearsing your sales pitch to the Sharks.
+-You get a call from the producers you got a featured spot on an upcoming show.
+You spend countless hours rehearsing and perfecting your sales pitch to the Sharks.
 The producers ask you to send in a video of your sales pitch which you gladly do.
-Weeks go by as the anticipation builds.
-They finally give you a film date when they will be shooting the episode featuring your company.
-Now your really excited and that's all you can even think about.
-The dates getting really close when you get another phone call from the producers.
+Weeks go by as the anticipation builds, then they finally give you a film date when they will be filming the episode featuring your company.

 Instead they tell you they now have too many slots for that production and you were eliminated from going on the show.
 OUCH- talk about a financial roller coaster that went flying off the tracks.
 You MUST BE willing to go through all of this and still not end up on the Shark Tank.

 This is actually a true story.
-Really one that everyone that wants to Get on the Shark Tank needs to read.
-If your not ready for this type of rejection after being lead on for so long it could very we'll destroy your entrepreneurial spirit.
+Really a story everyone that wants to Get on the Shark Tank needs to read.
+If you're not ready for this type of rejection after being lead on for so long, it could destroy your entrepreneurial spirit if you let it.

 Fortunately for Jack Scalfani of TheBestSauces.com is no quitter.
 He may of not made it on the Sharktank (yet) but this is One Contestant I Will Always Remember for how close you can go and still not get on the show.
 Even if Jack never gets on the Shark Tank Show he has such a unique product that would do very we'll if he used a Crowd Funding Website to get fans around the world.